Today's PS4 and PS4 Pro Black Friday deals: best prices on bundles, games, PS Plus and consoles

 Anyone and everyone will be competing against each other to make sure that they have the best deals on the day, which is great news for us consumers.
 Amazon, GAME, Smyths, Currys PC World, CDKeys, John Lewis, and many more will all be go-to places for gamers to try and nab themselves a bargain.
 We’ll be checking prices throughout November and during the Black Friday weekend, so keep an eye on this page for the cheapest and best PS4 deals.

-At the time of writing, console stock is hard to come by but we imagine there will be more ready for Black Friday.
+At the time of writing, console stock is only available at Amazon, Currys, and EE – but we imagine there will be more ready for Black Friday.

 Currys